Date Updated: 05/14/2024

 A stent is a small mesh tube put into an artery to keep it open.
-A drug-eluting stent is coated with a slow-release medication to help prevent blood clots from forming in a stent.
+A drug-eluting stent is coated with a slow-release medicine to help stop blood clots from forming in a stent.

-Blood clotting in a stent can cause a future blockage (restenosis) and may lead to a heart attack.
+Blood clotting in a stent can cause a future blockage, called restenosis, and may lead to a heart attack.

 Stents without a drug coating are called bare-metal stents.